Wookey-Technologies/sansar-script/README.md

     {
         LightComponent lightComp;
         if (!ObjectPrivate.TryGetFirstComponent(out lightComp))
-            Log.Write(LogLevel.Warning, "LightScript not running on an object with a light!") else if (!lightComp.IsScriptable)
+            Log.Write(LogLevel.Warning, "LightScript not running on an object with a light!");
+        else if (!lightComp.IsScriptable)
-            Log.Write(LogLevel.Warning, "LightScript not running on an object with a scriptable light!") else
+            Log.Write(LogLevel.Warning, "LightScript not running on an object with a scriptable light!");
+        else
             lightComp.SetColorAndIntensity(Color.Black, 0.0f);  // turn the light "off"
     }